survivejs/react-book/manuscript/getting_started.md

 }
 ```

 You can either replace the current `scripts` section with the above or just add that `build` line there.
-To invoke a build, you can hit `npm run build` now.
-NPM will find it as `npm run` adds Webpack to the `PATH` temporarily.
+To invoke a build, you can hit `npm run build` now. npm will find it as `npm run` adds Webpack to the `PATH` temporarily.

 Later on this approach will become more powerful as project complexity grows.
 You can hide the complexity within `scripts` while keeping the interface simple.